 2. TUV NORD

 This standard is followed by a number of countries, the most popular being UK and Germany.
 It has particular standards focused on the carbon emissions produced by corporates all along the value chain.
 They also provide certificates for carbon neutrality once the corporation successfully offsets its carbon emissions.

 Two other equally popular standards are the recently revised PAS 2050 as well as the ISO 14067:2018.
-There are a number of other standards which are in place, but these standards are the most commonly used - and hence it is advised to plan for reduction in carbon emissions complying with the standards mentioned above.
+There are a number of other standards which are in place, but these standards are the most commonly used - and that’s why it is advised to plan for reduction in carbon emissions complying with the standards mentioned above.

 Bringing it All Together

 Carbon emissions due to the corporate world are a pertinent problem for the planet.
-While there are a number of steps being taken via legislation and support for carbon reduction projects, the responsibility towards striving for carbon neutrality lies squarely with the corporation.
-A fine or a penalty may not be an effective reparation for damage due to long-term carbon emissions.
+While there are a number of steps being taken via legislation and support for carbon reduction projects, the responsibility towards striving for carbon neutrality lies exactly with the corporation.
+A fine or penalty may not be an effective reparation for damage due to long-term carbon emissions.

-Hence, it is absolutely essential for corporates to have their carbon emissions audited and certified by the standards mentioned above.
+Therefore, it is absolutely essential for corporates to have their carbon emissions audited and certified by the standards mentioned above.
 Not only does this save money in the long run, but also reduces energy requirements and positions the corporate better in the eyes of increasingly carbon-averse customers and investors.